 World team member Terry Herman is offering privates at the building on Monday and Wednesday.
 Click here for more information, or To register for a private lesson:

-Mondays or Wednesday Privates: click here: [EL AG540A] Privates
+Monday or Wednesday Privates: click here: [EL AG540A] Privates

 Interested in our advanced class offerings?
 See this link.